ignite/cli/docs/migration/index.md

 # Upgrading a Blockchain to use Starport v0.18

 Starport v0.18 comes with Cosmos SDK v0.44.
-This version of the SDK introduced changes that are not compatible with chains that were scaffolded with Starport versions lower than v0.18.
+This version of Cosmos SDK introduced changes that are not compatible with chains that were scaffolded with Starport versions lower than v0.18.

 **Important:** After upgrading from Starport v0.17.3 to Starport v0.18, you must update the default blockchain template to use blockchains that were scaffolded with earlier versions.